diaspora-orm/diaspora/doc/create-an-adapter.md

 module.exports = MyDiasporaAdapter;
 {% endhighlight %}

-If you are planning to deploy your adapter on the client side, note that async functions are not really [widely supported](http://caniuse.com/#feat=async-functions), and you probably should either transform your adapter using [Babel](https://babeljs.io/) or use [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) instead.
+If you are planning to deploy your adapter on the client side, note that async functions are not really [widely supported](http://caniuse.com/#feat=async-functions), and you probably should either transform your adapter using bundlers or transscripters like [Babel](https://babeljs.io/) or use [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) instead.

 You are ready to go!
 Don't hesitate to post your adapters link on this page, or edit the Diaspora's README at the [Adapters section](https://github.com/GerkinDev/Diaspora#available-adapters).